“Impulsive decisions are soon regretted, so take your time with financial decisions.”

 What if you have just $5,000, and you’d still like a little cash flow?
-We recommend peer lending, which allows you to lend as little as $25.00 to someone else who is looking for a loan.
-Websites such as Lending Club or Prosper make it easy for both lenders and borrowers to do business, removing banks as middlemen and increasing returns for those lending while decreasing interest rates for the borrower.
+We recommend peer lending, which allows you to lend as little as $25.00 to someone who is looking for a loan.
+Websites such as Lending Club and Prosper make it easy for both lenders and borrowers to do business, removing banks as middlemen and increasing returns for those lending while decreasing interest rates for the borrower.

 3. Put a down payment on a property.